Alvin Davis: Draft and minor leagues

-Major league career
+Major leagues

-Seattle Mariners

 During a nine-year major league career, Davis batted .280 with 160 home runs and 683 RBI in 1,206 career games.
 He hit 20-plus homers in three seasons, and drove in over 100 runs twice.

 Davis holds the Mariners and Major League Baseball record for the most consecutive games reaching base to start a career, with 47.
 Well-liked by Mariners fans, Davis held most of the young franchise's offensive records until the arrival of Ken Griffey Jr., Edgar Martínez, and Alex Rodriguez.
 His fellow players thought highly of him as well.
 "You know sooner or later we're going to score some runs," teammate Ed Vande Berg said in 1984.
 "We have mister everything on the offense – Mr. Alvin Davis."
 Tommy John called him a "modern-day George Scott," explaining, "When Scott first came into the league, no one knew how to pitch to him, and they didn't find out for three years."

 Davis made his major league debut in the Kingdome on April 11, 1984; he homered in his first two big league games, and collected two doubles in his sixth and three doubles in the next.
 After his first week, Davis had a .370 batting average, a .778 slugging percentage, and a seven-game hitting streak.
 He reached base in each of the first 47 games of his career, and was chosen for his only All-Star Game as a rookie.
 Named the Mariners' MVP, he was also voted the American League's Rookie of the Year, with a .284 batting average, 27 home runs, and 116 RBI in 152 games.
 Davis hit a career-high 29 home runs in 1987, and he had perhaps his best season in 1989, when he finished second in the American League with a .920 OPS.

 With the addition of Pete O'Brien in 1990, Davis was increasingly used as Seattle's designated hitter.
 He only saw action on defense as a first baseman in 52 games that season, further reduced to just 14 games in 1991.
 His batting average fell to .221 in 1991 with 12 home runs and 69 RBI in 145 games; with young Tino Martinez in the organization, Davis was not in the team's plans for 1992.

-Davis' season high for home runs was 29 in 1987 and his most RBI (116) came as a rookie in 1984.
+Davis's season high for home runs was 29 in 1987 and his most RBI (116) came as a rookie in 1984.
 His highest batting average for a season was .305 in 1989.
 Davis hit the last home run in Chicago's Comiskey Park on September 29th, 1990.